laravel/docs/dusk.md

     $browser->type('email', 'taylor@laravel.com');

 Note that, although the method accepts one if necessary, we are not required to pass a CSS selector into the `type` method.
-If a CSS selector is not provided, Dusk will search for an input field with the given `name` attribute.
-Finally, Dusk will attempt to find a `textarea` with the given `name` attribute.
+If a CSS selector is not provided, Dusk will search for an `input` or `textarea` field with the given `name` attribute.

 To append text to a field without clearing its content, you may use the `append` method: